-A concert presented by chamber choir Candlelight VOX, The Seafarer’s Dome, 1st November and 2nd November
+Presented by chamber choir Candlelight VOX at The Seafarer’s Dome, 1st and 2nd November 2019.

 Our fast-paced society often leaves us feeling stressed, frantic and out of time.
 Candlelight VOX presents an antidote with Pause, which focuses on music encouraging stillness and meditation.

 Candlelight VOX have gone from strength to strength since their founding in 2017, and as a student led ensemble have presented a program with plenty to offer.
 Set within the Missions to Seafarer’s Norla Dome, the venue choice could not have been better, allowing the musicians to surround the audience to great effect.
 It is important to note that Pause does come with a ticket price, which makes this a professional offering, and so this reviewer had a couple of minor gripes that should be addressed.
 There were a few missed notes, as well as the interference of two techs that were not in theatre blacks that changed microphones between each number.
 However, these are minor faults when considering the amount of talent on display within Pause.

 Pause presents a shockingly large amount of Melbourne musical talent.
 Listeners were treated to not only to the music of the choir, but also to the Storage room String Quartet.
 Soloists were also in abundance, particular highlights included singer Lisette Bolton and an exceptional performance from percussionist Bridget Bourne on the Vibraphone (presenting compositions by George Cox) which was an absolute standout.
 Both Lisette and Bridget are two of the finest young musicians you could hope to hear within Australia, and are certainly ones to look out for on the professional circuit in the very near future.